Improving my Productivity

 The answer is no. I’m still using Trello with my team for our project coordination, and some days, that’s enough.
 I would also work with lists on paper every now and then, for meeting notes or quick todos.

 Not using my to-do list every day is pretty alright, yet I’m trying to make it more of a common thing this year.

 2) I have a median of 10 tasks per day, of which I finish 7.

-Actually, there is apps that are suggesting this.
+Actually, there are apps that are suggesting this.
 Like “One Big Thing”.
-But then I digged deeper and found:
+But then I dug deeper and found:

 3) I finish 75% of my tasks per day

 My actual average of finished tasks per day is 75%, which is a bit higher than 7 out 10.
 Math!
 The surprising thing: This ratio is pretty stable, no matter how many tasks I had per day.
 Even on busy days with 15 and more tasks, I managed to get around 78% done.
 The same for slow days with only 2 or 3 three tasks – one would always slip or get postponed.